 Recent and future changes to sheltered housing

-By 2015, every sheltered housing scheme within the borough will move to a floating support model of support delivery.
-This means that there will no longer be a staff presence on site at sheltered housing schemes.
+Every sheltered housing scheme within the borough has recently moved to a floating support model of support delivery.
+This means that there is no longer a staff presence on site at sheltered housing schemes.
 Residents will have access to an intercom system linked to a 24 hour call centre for times of emergency.

-Sentinel Housing Association has already moved to a floating support model of support delivery within sheltered housing.
+Sentinel Housing Association and Sovereign Housing Association have already moved to a floating support model of support delivery within sheltered housing.
 Other landlords will be moving to this model of support over the next two years.
 At the moment, all other landlords operate with a non-resident Scheme Manager or Estate Manager during office hours (Monday to Friday).

 It will be important when you are placing bids on sheltered housing properties that you are interested in being considered for, that you look at the landlord and type of support that is offered at that specific scheme.
 If you have any concerns or queries about the type of support on offer at a specific scheme you can call the landlord directly, or contact Basingstoke and Deane Borough Council for further clarification.

 - What is floating support?